typo3-themes/themes/Documentation/Index.rst

    ====================================  ======================================================================
     extension key                         use case
    ====================================  ======================================================================
-   themes_builder                         helper to kickstart a new theme themes_fces_fluidcontent_basic         provides some additional and usefall standard fces and pagestructures themes adapter_templavoilaframework    provides an adapter to use tv framework skins with themes
+   basictemplate                          an ultra lightweight theme, which is based on pure TYPOScript themes_builder                         helper to kickstart a new theme themes_fces_fluidcontent_basic         provides some additional and usefall standard fces and pagestructures themes adapter_templavoilaframework    provides an adapter to use tv framework skins with themes